DioniPinho/Self-Signed-Certificate/Readme.md

 ```

-Fill field with values.
+Fill in the fields with the appropriate values.

-the certs are int the certs folder.
+The certificates will be generated in the certs folder..